-8. Lowest paid employees refers to those staff employed within grade B of the Council's pay framework at point 8 (as point 7 is removed with effect from 1 April 2022).
+8. Lowest paid employees refers to those staff employed within grade B of the Council's pay framework at point 8.
 This definition for the "lowest paid employees" has been adopted because grade B is the lowest grade on the Council's pay framework.
 It excludes apprentices, whose pay remains subject to other regulations, and has specific reference under this policy.
 There are no staff governed by National consultation groups.